The below policies apply to each student as of August 2019.

 All full-time students who matriculate after August 2019 are required to accumulate fifteen (15) spiritual formation credits per semester.
 Ten (10) of these credits must be acquired by attending any combination of the following: chapel on Monday or Wednesday, the Alpha Film Series, fall symposiums, and/or the Thielman Lecture series.
 Five (5) credits are electives, and may be attained by attending any of the opportunities listed above or by the following options: community service, writing a response to a classic Christian text, lectures or events around campus with a spiritually formative focus, and/or any other event pre-approved by the Dean of Spiritual Formation.
 All elective options must be pre-approved by the Dean of Spiritual Formation in order to receive credit, and the number of credits granted shall be at the discretion of the Dean of Spiritual Formation.
 The community service and writing options must be requested and approved by the Dean of Spiritual Formation before the end of the first month of the semester.

 No student may graduate without meeting the spiritual formation requirement.
-Commuters, interns, and student teachers may be eligible for an exemption by submitting a written request to the Dean of Spiritual Formation prior to registration or no later than one week following the beginning of classes each semester.
+Students with internships, student teaching responsibilities, and some commuters with extenuating circumstances may be eligible for an exemption by submitting a written request to the Dean of Spiritual Formation prior to registration or no later than one week following the beginning of classes each semester.
 Should any student fail to comply with the spiritual formation requirement, a $25 fine will be charged to their student account per missed credit.
 If a student does not wish to pay the fine for any reason, they may complete a written assignment to be determined by the Dean of Spiritual Formation.
 The length of this assignment will be based on the total credits missed, is due one week after the last chapel of the semester, and must be requested from the Dean of Spiritual Formation prior to the last chapel of the semester.
 The fine will be removed from the student’s account once they have completed the assignment to the satisfaction of the Dean of Spiritual Formation.